 So you can put it in “auto”, which makes the handling is pretty easy. all though it still has manual focus.

-I bought my in 1996, from a friend
+I bought mine in 1996, from a friend

 Not sure what’s wrong it just stopped working for one moment to the other.
 I think it’s the shutter, but I’m not sure.

-I was thinking of getting it fixed, but wasn’t sure if it’s worth it.
-And now that I got hold of a XG 9, I might just build it into a lamp, saw this tutorial on how to make old SLR camera’s into lamps – see the tutorial here.
+I was thinking of getting it fixed but wasn’t sure if it’s worth it.
+And now that I got hold of an XG 9, I might just build it into a lamp, saw this tutorial on how to make old SLR camera’s into lamps – see the tutorial here.

 - Great build